PakhrinLab/MMUbiPred/README.md

 ## Comparison with UbiComb
 Please place the Plant_Dataset_Independent_Test_Set_Assessment.ipynb, aaindex31.txt, Positive_UbiCom_testing.fasta, Negative_UbiCom_testing.fasta, and UBICOMB_DeepUBI_AAindex_One_Hot_ProtT5_drop_out_Changed3257.h5 in the same directory where you will execute the python program.
 Execute the Plant_Dataset_Independent_Test_Set_Assessment.ipynb python program to obtain the reported result for plant ubiquitination sites.

-## All Data, programs and models can be found in the following link
+## All Data, programs and models can be found in the following link or its available on the same GitHub page

 https://drive.google.com/drive/folders/1Bcx55mlv4FKqK2XVTww8XBaNqocnP71q?usp=sharing

 ## Help and Contact